Getting Your New License in CA

 How much practice, you ask?
 Good question.

-With your learner’s permit in hand, you must log 50 hours of driver training with a licensed driver over 25 years of age.
-10 of these hours must also be at night.
-You will also be required to complete an additional six hours of driver training with a professional instructor.
+With your learner’s permit in hand, you must log 50 hours of driver training with a licensed driver over 25 years old.
+10 hours of the 50 hours must also be at night.
+You will also be required to complete an additional 6 hours of driver training with a professional instructor.

 Provisional Permit: Age 17½

-So you’re at least 17½ and you haven’t had your 18th birthday yet.
+So you’re at least 17 ½ years old and you haven’t had your 18th birthday yet.
 That means the process is a little easier for you than younger first-time drivers.
 You still need to get a Provisional Permit to drive, but you are no longer required to take a Driver's Ed course.
 All you need to do is study and make an appointment at the DMV for your written exam.

 Be sure to bring to the DMV: